ryanbaer/gimp-managed-text-outline/README.md

 ## Description

-This [Python-based](https://www.gimp.org/docs/python/pygimp.html) [GIMP](https://www.gimp.org/) plugin outlines a Text Layer using the active Brush, and allows the result to be more easily managed managed and re-outlined via a Layer Group.
+This [Python-based](https://www.gimp.org/docs/python/pygimp.html) [GIMP](https://www.gimp.org/) plugin outlines a Text Layer using the active Brush, and allows the result to be more easily managed and re-outlined via a Layer Group.

 Outlining text in GIMP is a bit of a pain.
 You have to do several manual steps to get a nice looking outline around your text.